 Robustness: the perceptual hash should be robust to malicious or intentional distortions including chromatic alterations, addition of watermark and subtitles and rotations.

 Several video fingerprinting methods have been proposed.
 Most of them relate to pixel-level statistical analysis due to their low computational complexity.
 Lee and Yoo [1] propose an approach based on centroid of gradient orientation (CGO), while Lee and Suh [2] proposal focus on the orientation of luminance centroid and Lowe [3] focus on the histogram of gradient orientation.
-Other approaches propose histogram similarity calculations[4], ordinal measures of block means [5] and differential block means [6], however the dimensionality of these solution are problematic.
+Other approaches propose histogram similarity calculations[4], ordinal measures of block means [5] and differential block means [6], however the dimensionality of these solutions is problematic.

-In this work we propose a video fingerprinting generation system as well as its associated database structure.
+In this work we propose a video fingerprints generation system as well as its associated database structure.
 The proposed system is very robust to video distortions including rotations, chromatic alterations, frame rate change, blurring, subtitles and watermarks.
 Furthermore, the structure of the perceptual hash allows to significantly reducing the amount of storage required for the hash values as well as to decreasing the search time in the database.

 The paper is organized as follows: some background is given in section II.
 The related work is covered in section III.
 Section IV describes in detail our proposed fingerprinting system.
 Experimental results and comparisons with previous art are shown in Section V. Finally, Section VI concludes the paper and point out some directions for future work.